priyajit12/howtoSFMC/README.md

 # howtoSFMC
-My thought processes are written in code here to facilitate SFMC
+My thought processes are written in code here to facilitate the case study for IU